demajor/QA-automation-project-test-cafe/Readme.md

-# Modus Create - Budgeting Sample Application - Test Automation Assignment - Doug Major
+# QA test automation project using TestCafe on a basic budgeting web application

 ## Test Plan

 ### Introduction
-Diving in to the Modus Create Budgeting Sample Application test automation assignment presented me with many new exciting options in determining how to best develop a test plan including a selection of automation tests.
+Diving in to this Budgeting Sample Application test automation assignment presented me with many new exciting options in determining how to best develop a test plan including a selection of automation tests.
 My previous software testing background relied mainly on using Java, a small bit of Javascript and Ruby Selenium, Maven, JUnit and Allure for all web application testing.

 To meet the requirements (e.g. no Java) for this project, I decided to challenge myself by using Javascript for writing the tests, along with implementing the Node.js tool [TestCafe](http://devexpress.github.io/testcafe/) as my end-to-end web-based testing framework.
 My reasoning behind selecting TestCafe over a Selenium-driven framework for this assignment was based on the following: